NEW: Kim Jong Un says North Korea "fully ready" to defend itself

 A Chinese delegation led by Liu Yunshan, who is one of the top leaders of the Chinese Communist Party, met Kim and delivered a message from President Xi Jinping, according to North Korean state media KCNA.

-It’s also the occasion when international observers scrutinize details including who appears with Kim in public for clues into his inner circle, as well as what kind of military hardware Pyongyang parades and whether the leadership will conduct any sort of weapons testing.
+International observers will be scrutinizing the weekend’s celebrations for details including who appears with Kim in public for clues into his inner circle, as well as what kind of military hardware Pyongyang parades and whether the leadership will conduct any sort of weapons testing.

 The preparations for the Workers’ Party of Korea anniversary appear to have begun as early as May, when satellite images captured approximately 45 tents assembled at a former Pyongyang airbase, according to an analysis posted on website 38 North.

 By October, that area had swelled to about 800 tents, 700 trucks and 200 armored vehicles, with people appearing to move in formations “possibly in preparation for the parade,” wrote Joseph Bermudez Jr, an analyst on North Korean affairs.